Congrats, You Made A Will! Now What?

 After a person dies, their Will usually has to go through a process called probate.
 Probate is the process through which a court authenticates a Will and confirms that the executor has the authority to act on behalf of the deceased’s estate.

-An Affidavit of Execution is a written statement that is sworn or affirmed by one of the witnesses in front of a commissioner of oaths — someone who is legally authorized to administer an affidavit, such as a lawyer or notary public.
-The witness and the commissioner of oaths will sign the Affidavit of Execution, which must be physically attached to the original Will.
+The Affidavits are written statements that are sworn or affirmed by one of the witnesses in front of a commissioner of oaths — someone who is legally authorized to administer an affidavit, such as a lawyer or notary public.
+The witness and the commissioner of oaths will sign the Affidavits, which must be physically attached to the original Will.

-The best time to have one of your witnesses sign the Affidavit of Execution is shortly after the Will has been signed.
-If someone dies and there is no Affidavit of Execution attached to the Will, the probate process will take longer and can be much more costly for the family.
+The best time to have one of your witnesses sign the Affidavit is shortly after the Will has been signed.
+If someone dies and there is no Affidavit attached to the Will, the probate process will take longer and can be much more costly for the family.

-If you complete your Will with Epilogue, a blank Affidavit of Execution form will be included with your Will.
+If you complete your Will with Epilogue, a blank Affidavit form will be included with your Will.
 There are many notary services throughout the province where your witness can go to swear/affirm the Affidavit of Execution in front of a commissioner of oaths.
-In Ontario, Affidavits of Execution can even be commissioned remotely.
+In most provinces, Affidavits of Execution can even be commissioned remotely.